arunraj6/git-advanced-commands/README.md

 ## Reflog

-reflog comments can be used to see the unreachanble commits.
+reflog comments can be used to see the unreachable commits.
-Normal log will not display the reachable commits.
+The normal log will not display the reachable commits.

     git reflog